-To reserve a table for the 2019 Fall MoM2Mom Consignment Sale, please read the following rules and guidelines, then complete and submit your registration by clicking the appropriate button below.
-Consignor registration opens on August 29, 2019.
+To reserve a table for the 2020 Spring MoM2Mom Consignment Sale, please read the following rules and guidelines, then complete and submit your registration by clicking the appropriate button below.
+Consignor registration opens on March 1, 2020.

 Rules and Guidelines